adz0612/NotesPRO/readme.md

 ### Get the official APK here : [Google Drive](https://drive.google.com/file/d/1lejEekUWp9RGuE16YmmEM12jU4guA7lC/view?usp=sharing)
 ### Open to suggestions!

-Our application aims to make it easier for students / working professionals to search through their notes eaiser.
+Our application aims to make it easier for students / working professionals to search through their notes easier.
 One can also listen to their notes just by taking a picture for quickly revising stuff on the go.

 <p>&nbsp;</p>